aaronbloomfield/pdr/labs/lab10/index.md

 - [normal3.txt](examples/normal3.txt) / [encoded3.txt](examples/encoded3.txt): This is a paragraph from [Gadsby](http://en.wikipedia.org/wiki/Gadsby_%28novel%29), which is a novel that does not ever use the letter 'e'.
 - [normal4.txt](examples/normal4.txt) / [encoded4.txt](examples/encoded4.txt): The first paragraph from a [front page story in the 27 November 2007 edition of the Cavalier Daily](http://www.cavalierdaily.com/CVArticle.asp?ID=31789&pid=1656).
     - [encoded4a.txt](examples/encoded4a.txt): This is the same encoding as [encoded4.txt](examples/encoded4.txt), but with all spaces in the second section of the file removed, so that it's just a very long string of `0`s and `1`s.

+### Hints ###

+#### More data structures ####
+Like the pre-lab, you'll need some way to store the prefix codes for each character.
+Unlike the pre-lab, though, you don't need to deal with frequencies anymore.
+The prefix codes is enough to generate the Huffman tree, which you can then use to decode the input file.

+#### Creating the Huffman tree ####
+As you are (recursively) creating each node in the tree, you know the _prefix_ code to get to that node (remember that following a left child pointer generates a `0`, and following a right child pointer generates a `1`).
+If that prefix is one of the listed bitcodes in the first part of the file, then we know we are at a leaf (remember that all characters in a Huffman tree are leaves).
+Otherwise, we are dealing with an internal node and you will have to create left and right child nodes, calling yourself recursively on each one.
+Keep in mind that when you call yourself recursively on the left child, you have to add `0` to the end of the prefix; likewise, you have to add `1` to the prefix for the right child.
+This algorithm will require you to search through the bit codes that were read in from the first part of the file.
+Also keep in mind that the size of the input here (the number of characters) is very small (only 80 or so) -- which means that if you choose a linear time complexity data structure (vector, for example), your code will run just fine.

+#### Are we there yet? ####
+To check if we've reached the separator indicating the end of the encoded message, we can check for a single `-` rather than the whole separator, as the encoded message will only contain 0s, 1s, and whitespace.

 ------------------------------------------------------------